 funk out of synthetic wicking layers and neoprene,

-to medium loads) baking soda and agitate for
+loads) baking soda to the wash and agitate

 - many care tips